baseprime/grapnel/README.md

 - Works on the client or server-side
 - Event Handling Support
 - RegExp Support
-- RequreJS/AMD and CommonJS Compatibility
+- RequreJS/AMD, Browserify, and CommonJS Compatibility
 - Supports `#` or `#!` for `hashchange` routing
 - Unobtrusive, supports multiple routers on the same page
 - No dependencies